Basis-Theory/docs/source/includes/api-reference/_tokens.md

   `https://api.basistheory.com/tokens`
 </span>

-Get a list of tokens for the tenant.
+Get a list of tokens for the Tenant.

 ### Permissions